ravi/docs/api/javascript/control-structures/http.md

    At the moment, the only supported built-in is `'link-next'`, which is equivalent to `function(info) { return info('header')('link')('rel="next"').default(null); }`.

-    __Example:__ Perform a Github search and collect up to 3 pages of results.
+    __Example:__ Perform a GitHub search and collect up to 3 pages of results.

     ```js
     r.http("https://api.github.com/search/code?q=addClass+user:mozilla",